vinimpv/loks/README.md

 Loks uses a `loks.yaml` file to define the components and their configurations.
 It also supports running scripts before and after deployment, which can be used for tasks like database migrations, creating S3 buckets in localstack, etc.

-The `loks.yaml` file also supports defining dependent components, which ensures that the dependent components are deployed before the component that depends on them.

 It's also possible to mount the project folder to the component's pod, which allows for live reloading of code changes (see the mount_path property on the backend and frontend components in the example below).

 Deployments can specify hostPorts, which will expose the service to the host machine.
 This allows for accessing the service from the host's network, e.g., http://localhost:30080 for the frontend service in the example below.
 One caveat is that the hostPort must be in the range of 30000-32767.